rust-embedded/discovery/src/08-i2c/read-a-single-register.md

 (The A is as in accelerometer and the M is as in magnetometer).

 The only thing missing now is the software part, i.e. which API of the `microbit`/the HAL crates we should use for this.
-However if you read through the datasheet of the nRF chip you are using you will soon find out that they don't actually have an I2C peripheral.
+However, if you read through the datasheet of the nRF chip you are using you will soon find out that they don't actually have an I2C peripheral.
-Luckily for us though they have I2C compatible ones called TWI (Two Wire Interface) and TWIM (depending on which chip you use, just like UART and UARTE).
+Luckily for us though, they have I2C-compatible ones called TWI (Two Wire Interface) and TWIM (depending on which chip you use, just like UART and UARTE).

 Now if we put the documentation of the `twi(m)` module from the `microbit` crate